TowlGol/CMCC/Support_Information.md

 </div>

 ## S3 : SCB Result Convert
 Current mainstream biomolecular results are typically saved and presented in formats such as pdb and mol2.
 However, the results from SCB are displayed in the form of vertex meshes.
-This format is not conducive for experts to further analyze supramolecular cages using SCB.
+This format is not conducive for experts to further analyze supramolecular cages.
 To address this, we have developed a method to convert vertex data into pdb data for better presentation of our results.
 In this method, each vertex is replaced by a carbon atom.
 Compared to the vertex, a carbon atom has a van der Waals radius (1.7 Å).
 Therefore, we need to perform a reverse translation of 1.7 Å in the direction of atomic expansion.
 Figure 1 illustrates the corresponding conversion process.
 The black outline represents the outer contour of the surface before vertex conversion.
 The red and yellow outlines represent the inner and outer surface contours after conversion.
 Figure 1C shows the result after the vertices have been translated.

 <div align="center">
   <img src="./image/4.png" alt="计算时间与网格划分之间的关系" style="width:100%;">